 Graphics & Design

-Autodesk is famous for its artists' apps, which feature a rich selection of brushes that seem hyper realistic.
+Autodesk is famous for its artists' apps, which feature a rich selection of brushes that seem hyper-realistic.
 You can use it to create vector graphic images, illustrations, and photorealistic works of art.
-There are dozens of customizable pens, pencils, and paint brushes, and the color palate is so robust that you can perfectly match practically any color in the world.
+There are dozens of customizable pens, pencils, and paintbrushes, and the color palette is so robust that you can perfectly match practically any color in the world.
 The free download comes with dozens of amazing tools, but you can upgrade to the pro version to unlock even more options.
 It is a graphic artist's best tool on the Mac.

 Health & Fitness

 Taking a moment for oneself is one of the most difficult health and fitness steps to take.
 We get so caught up with our busy schedules that we forget to stop for a moment.
 Time Out forces you to take those little breaks by dimming your screen so you can't use it for a specified amount of time.
 You can set up small breaks every hour, micro-breaks every 15 minutes, and lunch breaks to get your eyes off the screen for a half-hour or so.
 You can configure how long the breaks are and how often you take them.
 It'll make your eyes, your muscles, and your heart a little bit healthier every day you use it.